Do you wish to prepare well and pass the WAEC examination excellently by scoring A’s on all your subjects?

 10. Write WAEC Mock Examination

-To get good grades in your WAEC examination, participate in a mock WAEC examination.
+To get good grades in your WAEC exam, take part in a mock exam.

 The WAEC mock exam is a preliminary examination organized by schools to test and determine the level of student’s preparedness for the upcoming exams.